 As seen in the above photo, Lauterbrunnen Valley is home to numerous adventure sports such as paragliding and mountain biking.
 I hear that it is also considered to be the mecca for wingsuit jumpers.
 While I find the latter to be a sport (maybe not even a sport?) which pushes it little too much (given the high causality rates) – it is sure interesting to look up the sky and see human birds.
 Last time I was in Lauterbrunnen, I was out at around 7 am riding my bike through the valley when I spotted two human birds flying above me and gently making it to the ground to land right in the middle of the group of cows.
 Those two guys had just jumped of a cliff (without deploying their parachutes until the very last moments) but they looked like they just got back from an easy morning stroll as opposed to an activity commonly considered to be the most dangerous sport on Earth.
 It was also around the time when one of the most famous wingsuit jumpers, Dean Potter, has passed away during a wingsuit accident in Yosemite Valley in USA and I understand Lauterbrunnen was also his favorite spot for wingsuit jumps and also free solo climbs (including Eiger!).

 If you are looking for a tranquil weekend and you are for up hikes/bike rides in beautiful surroundings – Lauterbrunnen is the place to go.
 There are numerous hikes ranging from easy to difficult and the roads are so well marked that it is practically impossible to get lost.
 I would recommend to go during May or in the beginning of June as I understand that the area gets quite packed during the main summer season.
-You can click here for my Switzerland photo gallery.
+You can check out some of my photos from Lauterbrunnen.